So this is less of an about page and more of a frequently asked questions page. That’s probably for the best though.

 The license we are using for our (own) content is Attribution-NonCommercial-ShareAlike 4.0 International.
 You can read about it here, or a more human friendly version (with much simplified terms) here.

-Eat Chit and Dice is a production of SWIN Media, CC BY-NC-SA 4.0.
+Eat Chit & Dice is an independent production of SWIN Media, CC BY-NC-SA 4.0.